-FAFSA Changes for 2017–18 & Beyond
+FAFSA Changes For 2017–18 & Beyond

 Early FAFSA: You will be able to file your 2017–18 FAFSA beginning on Oct.
 1, 2016, rather than January 1, 2017; January 1 has been the traditional start date for many years.
 This change to an earlier submission date will be permanent; meaning that, in each succeeding year, October 1 will continue to be the first date for completing the FAFSA for the academic year that starts the following year.
 Therefore, you will be able to complete the 2018-2019 FAFSA application as soon as October 1, 2017!

 Prior PriorYear: In the past, when completing a FAFSA, you would enter tax information from the most recently completed tax year (the Prior year).
 For example, for the 2016-17 academic year, students used 2015 tax information.
 The problem with this was that many people needed to complete their FAFSA soon after the start of the new year, meaning they had to rush to complete their taxes first.
 Many people could not complete their taxes in time to meet financial aid deadlines.

 Beginning with the 2017–18 FAFSA, you will be required to report income information from the tax year that is one year earlier (the Prior Prior year).
 For the 2017–18 FAFSA, this means that students (and parents, as appropriate) will report their 2015 income information, rather than their 2016 income information.
 For students who filed a 2016-17 FAFSA, this means they will be using the same 2015 tax year information again for the 2017-18 FAFSA, but this will be a one-time only situation in this transition year.